jnaidu/IoTGitBook/iot_use_case.md

 First, we will create a library of attributes that are required to represent a car.
 Next, we will create a library of events that the gateway on the car can send.
 Lastly, all the required attributes and events required to represent a car are used to create a device template.

 #### POST: CREATE ATTRIBUTE TYPE
+Create Attribute Type service will create an attribute in the IoT solution library.
+In this case, the basic attributes required to represent a car are: Manufacturer, Model, Year of Make, VIN number etc. In addition to this, we would need to model the engine fault code which is of our interest.

 ```